Apollo: Artemis

 Apollo (left) and Artemis, by Brygos (potter signed).
 Tondo of an Attic red-figure cup c.
-470 BC, Musée du Louvre.
+480-470 BC, Louvre.

 Artemis as the sister of Apollo, is thea apollousa, that is, she as a female divinity represented the same idea that Apollo did as a male divinity.
-In the pre-Hellenic period, their relationship was described as the one between husband and wife, and there seems to have been a tradition which actually described Artemis as the wife of Apollo.
 However, this relationship was never sexual but spiritual, which is why they both are seen being unmarried in the Hellenic period.

 Artemis, like her brother, is armed with a bow and arrows.
 She is the cause of sudden deaths of women.
 She also is the protector of the young, especially girls.
 Though she has nothing to do with oracles, music or poetry, she sometimes led the female chorus on Olympus while Apollo sang.
 The laurel (daphne in Greek) was sacred to both.
 Artemis Daphnaia had her temple among the Lacedemonians, at a place called Hypsoi.
 Apollo Daphnephoros had a temple in Eretria, a "place where the citizens are to take the oaths".
 In later times when Apollo was regarded as identical with the sun or Helios, Artemis was naturally regarded as Selene or the moon.